Sphereon-Opensource/rn-jsonld-signatures/README.md

 Source
 ------

-The source code for the Node implementation of the JSON-LD Signatures API is available at:
+The source code for the Node and Browser implementation of the JSON-LD Signatures API is available at:

 https://github.com/digitalbazaar/jsonld-signatures